The chilly weather is finally rolling in and there are plenty of seasonal fall activities worth indulging this year.

 Whether you have spooky preferences or want something a little cuter, there is an activity for everyone (even the romantics).
-Check out this list of our favorite outdoor fall activities and get to planning your fall fun.
+Check out this list of our favorite outdoor fall activities and get to planning your fall fun this year.

 - Cost: $12/recreation passport